EESSI/filesystem-layer/README.md

 a run of the playbook (e.g. `ansible-playbook --connection=local create_cvmfs_content_structure.yml`).

 ### Stratum 1
-Installing a Stratum 1 requires a GEO API license key, which will be used to find the (geographically) closest Stratum 1 server for your client and proxies.
+Installing a Stratum 1 requires a GEO API account id and license key, which will be used to find the (geographically) closest Stratum 1 server for your client and proxies.
 More information on how to (freely) obtain this key is available in the CVMFS documentation: https://cvmfs.readthedocs.io/en/stable/cpt-replica.html#geo-api-setup .

-You can put your license key in the local configuration file `inventory/local_site_specific_vars.yml`.
+You can put your account id and license key in the local configuration file `inventory/local_site_specific_vars.yml`.

 Furthermore, the Stratum 1 runs a Squid server.
 The template configuration file can be found at `templates/eessi_stratum1_squid.conf.j2`.